Skip to Content

 Pharmaceuticals

-Pharmaceuticals are one of a few things in Germany that are quite expensive.
+Pharmaceuticals are one of the few things in Germany that are quite expensive.
 That said, the Commonwealth Fund states that even though Germany seems to have high drug prices, they’re lower compared to what citizens are paying in the United States.

 Global Policy Watch states that the country added new laws regarding the pricing and reimbursement of pharmaceuticals in 2022.
 Long story short, it affects pretty much everyone in the healthcare industry.
 The changes caused the price of pharmaceuticals to increase.